top of page

 Red Wine Pot Roast

-Aside from its vague similarities to matrimonial bliss, pot roast is nothing special to look at, so behold ye instead the special pan I rush-ordered from Amazon just to make this dish for all of you–
+Behold ye instead the special pan I rush-ordered from Amazon just to make this dish--

 Pot Roast is a braise, which is the culinary equivalent of a rodeo cowboy riding a nasty old bull until it falls asleep.
 In other words, we take a cut of meat that is too tough to grill like a steak and instead give it a 3-4 hour simmer in a low temperature oven (325º) within a covered vessel like the Dutch oven above… a process that renders such meat spoon-tender.
 Cuts of beef that lend themselves to braising include chuck, neck, brisket, and short ribs.
 To me, the ideal cut for this dish is grass-fed chuck.
 Grass-fed beef is both healthier and tastier, and its bias toward toughness is not only completely negated by braising, but also translates into deeper and richer flavor.